Earth Day at Time Warner Center

 This lecture will address, “Thriving in a Dynamic Environment: A New Vision for Public Health.”
 There are a tremendous number of factors driving change in our environment.
 From climate change to international trade and travel to industrial pollution, humans are altering local and global ecosystems, with unexpected and unprecedented effects on our health.
 What are the effects we are already seeing, and how can we prepare for what’s to come?
 How can public health policies and individual action help keep us healthy and thriving in the 21st century.
 The lectures will be by Lynn Sherr, an award-winning correspondent for ABC News’ “20/20 and published author, and Margaret A. Hamburg, M.D., a former commissioner of the U.S. Food and Drug Administration and currently serving as foreign secretary for the National Academy of Medicine.
 An internationally recognized expert in infectious disease, bioterrorism and emergency preparedness, global health, and public health policy, Dr. Hamburg has also served as assistant secretary for the Department of Health and Human Services, health commissioner of New York City, and founding vice president for biological programs at the Nuclear Threat Initiative.

-.
+Tickets start at $350.
 Proceeds support the Museum’s scientific research and educational initiatives, including important work in biodiversity conservation.

 Young & Able’s Beginner’s Weaving Class